Woman sitting at Ubirr lookout with view of Kakadu National Park, Australia.

 Crocodile swimming in Kakadu National Park during 1-Day Guided Wilderness Escape from Darwin.

-• All guests aged 17 and under must be accompanied by an adult or guardian.
+Additional information: All guests under 17 must be accompanied by an adult or guardian.
+The tour accommodates a maximum of 21 passengers.

 Welcome sign to Kakadu National Park, Aboriginal Lands, surrounded by trees.